Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 1. **HTML, or Hyper Text Markup Language:**  Used to construct all the pages of this web site.
 For further info on this language;
  https://developer.mozilla.org/en-US/docs/Web/HTML

-2. **CSS, or Cascading Style Sheets:**  Is used to style various elements on a web page via coloring, fonts, spacing, etc.  For further info, see this link;
+2. **CSS, or Cascading Style Sheets:**  Used to style various elements on the web page via coloring, fonts, spacing, etc.  For further info, see this link;
  https://www.w3.org/Style/CSS/Overview.en.html

 3. **Bootstrap:**  A CSS framework that assists the programmer in creating responsive, mobile first front-end web sites. https://getbootstrap.com/